infiniflow/ragflow/api/http_api_reference.md

 #### Request parameter

 - `"question"`: (*Body parameter*), `string`, *Required*
   The user query or query keywords.
-Defaults to `""`.
 - `"dataset_ids"`: (*Body parameter*) `list[string]`, *Required*
   The IDs of the datasets to search from.
 - `"document_ids"`: (*Body parameter*), `list[string]`